NithinP/LLM-Based-3D-Avatar-Assistant/README.md

 3. [Install CUDA 11.7 if you have an Nvidia GPU](https://developer.nvidia.com/cuda-11-7-0-download-archive?target_os=Windows&target_arch=x86_64&target_version=10&target_type=exe_local)
 4. [Install Visual Studio Community 2022](https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=Community&channel=Release&version=VS2022&source=VSLandingPage&cid=2030&passive=false) and select `Desktop Development with C++` in the install options
 5. [Install Unity]

+## How to run

+1.Create a new project in unity with URP Settings 2.Replace the assets folder with the one in this branch 3.Open the Unity Scene
+4.Run the STT service using python STT.py
+5.Launch the app by clicking on the play button
+6.Say 'Start' to activate or 'Stop' to deactivate works like an OS

+Compiled EXE version coming soon !!!

 <!-- ROADMAP -->
 ## Roadmap